Fasting and Oral Health: Expert Tips for a Fresh Smile

 • Fasting limits water intake, preventing the natural rinsing of dead cells, plaque, and debris, which can contribute to bad breath.

-💡 According to South African dental professionals, fasting is one of the top 10 causes of bad breath.
+💡 According to South African dental professionals, it is one of the top 10 causes of bad breath.
 Read more in our Fresh Breath Insights 2025 report.

 If you struggle with persistent bad breath, explore our complete guide to beating bad breath for expert advice.